Eborn Books: History

-In March 2012 Eborn Books moved into its current main location on South Main Street in Downtown Salt Lake City.
-The locale had been previously occupied (since 1964) by Sam Weller's Bookstore, until that store moved out Trolley Square earlier in the same year.
+In March 2012 Eborn Books moved into its largest ever location on South Main Street in Downtown Salt Lake City.
+The locale had been previously occupied (since 1964) by Sam Weller's Bookstore, until that store moved to Trolley Square earlier in the same year.
 The inventory of books that Sam Weller's was unable to sell prior to moving were purchased by Eborn Books.

 Eborn Books also publishes Mormon-related books, under the names Eborn Books or Eborn Publishing.
 They also distribute books for Shady Hill Press and Rush Utah.
 Recently they have published books for The Interpreter Foundation.
 Bret Eborn, the owner, is the author of The Comprehensive Guide to Mormon Books (1997) and Bret Eborn's Guide to Mormon Books (2002, 2007, and 2008 editions).
 More recently he authored the book Flaxen Cords: A Connection between Secret Combinations and Ancient Khipu Knotted Devices.

 In 2013, Eborn Books was named as "Best Reborn Book Nook" in Salt Lake City Weekly newspaper's "Best of Utah 2013: Main Street" nomination.

-In May 2019, Eborn Books announced that the owner of the building of the Salt Lake City store had ordered that they (and several nearby business owners) vacate the building by the end of 2019.
-Eborn Books planned on closing the store June 29th, to allow for the remaining inventory to be moved to a warehouse during the presumably better summer weather, rather the late fall.
-While a store at another location in Salt Lake City remains an option, no specific plans have been given for a replacement store.
-Although on the last Saturday of June, the official closing day, over 500 boxes of books were removed from the store, so many books remained Eborn told the Salt Lake City Weekly that he would open the store on Saturdays until the rest of the inventory was moved to Tooele.
+In May 2019, Eborn Books announced that the owner of the building of the Salt Lake City store had ordered that they (and several other businesses in the building) vacate the building by the end of the year.
+Eborn Books planned on closing the store June 29th, to allow for the remaining inventory to be moved to a warehouse during the presumably better summer weather, rather than in the late fall.
+The official closing day was the last Saturday of June.
+However, there were still so many books remaining in the location that they remained open on Saturdays until the rest of the inventory was moved to a Tooele warehouse There was a huge sale at the store and there were long lines at both cash registers for several weekends.

+www.ebornbooks.com has since then sold tens of thousands of books and shipped them all over the world.